hideaki-j/hideaki-j.github.io/index.md

 **Domestic Conferences (In Japanese)**
 - Learning Word Embeddings Using Spatial Information, H. Joko, et. al., The Japanese Society for Artificial Intelligence Workshop on Access and Visual Mining, 2019.
 - Intention Understanding with Small Training Data Sets by Utilizing Multi-Task Transfer Learning, H. Joko, et. al., The Japanese Society for Artificial Intelligence Workshop on Access and Visual Mining, 2018.
-Incentive Research Award.
+Incentive Research Award (Success rate: 10%).
 - Intention Understanding in Small Training Data Sets by Using Transfer Learning, H. Joko, et. al., IEICE General Conference, 2018.
 - Automatic Synonym Acquisition Using a Context-Restricted Skip-gram Model, H. Joko, et. al., The Association for Natural Language Processing, 2016.
 - Evaluation of Word Vectors by Synonym Identification, H. Joko, et. al., The Japanese Society for Artificial Intelligence Workshop on Access and Visual Mining, 2015.